Title

 Trail Etiquette

-Do you know who has the right-of-way when there are multiple users and different types of users on the trails?
-Many routes are shared by different forms of recreators, and some trails and areas are more populated throughout the year.
+Most routes are shared by different recreators, and some trails are more populated throughout the year.
 Knowing courteous trail use and passage is key to ensuring everyone can enjoy the trails in a safe manner.
-Be sure to always be in control of yourself and your equipment.
+Always be in control of yourself and your equipment.
 And slow down when approaching or overtaking others on the trails.

 • In general, downhill traffic yields to uphill traffic